 If you would like to develop your own Nextcloud app, you can find out more information in our developer manual.

-All apps need to be licensed under AGPLv3+ or any compatible license.
+All apps must be licensed under AGPLv3+ or any compatible license.

 You will see which apps are enabled, disabled and available.
 You’ll also see additional app bundles and filters, such as Customization, Security and Monitoring for finding more apps quickly.